shimlab/NanoSplicer/README.md

 ## Author affiliations:
-School of Mathematics and Statistics and Melbourne Integrative Genomics, University of Melbourne, Melbourne, Australia Anatomy and Neuroscience, School of Biomedical Sciences, University of Melbourne, Melbourne, Australia School of Mathematics and Statistics and Melbourne Integrative Genomics, University of Melbourne, Melbourne, Australia
+School of Mathematics and Statistics and Melbourne Integrative Genomics, University of Melbourne, Melbourne, Australia Deptartment of Anatomy and Physiology, School of Biomedical Sciences, University of Melbourne, Melbourne, Australia School of Mathematics and Statistics and Melbourne Integrative Genomics, University of Melbourne, Melbourne, Australia